Marvel HeroClix: Infinity Challenge

 Marvel HeroClix: Infinity Challenge is a 2002 board game published by WizKids.

 Gameplay

-Marvel Heroclix is a superhero tactical miniatures game.
+Marvel Heroclix is a miniatures game featuring team battles between superheroes.

 Infinity Challenge is the first Marvel Heroclix set produced by WizKids released May 2002 and retired June 2004.
 It is also the first Heroclix set produced.

 Set

 The set consists of the following characters made into figures:

 Reception

 The reviewer from the online second volume of Pyramid called the game "quite a deal" for the price.

 Marvel HeroClix: Infinity Challenge won the 2002 Origins Award for Best Science Fiction Or Fantasy Board Game.